 NHS continuing healthcare

 Most people have to pay something towards the care they receive.
-But some people with ongoing significant health needs can get their care paid for through a scheme called NHS continuing healthcare.
+But some people with ongoing significant health needs can get their care paid for through NHS continuing healthcare.

 What is NHS continuing healthcare?

-NHS continuing healthcare is a package of care for people who are assessed as having significant ongoing healthcare needs.
+NHS continuing healthcare is a package of care for people who are assessed as having a 'primary health need'.
 It is arranged and funded by the NHS.

-- If you receive care in your own home the NHS covers the cost of the support you need from health professionals and the cost of personal care which can include help with washing and getting dressed.
+- If you receive care in your own home the NHS covers the cost of care and support you need to meet your assessed health and associated care needs, which includes personal care such as help with washing and getting dressed.

 - If you receive NHS continuing healthcare in a care home the NHS pays your care home fees.